dagster-io/dagster/docs/docs-next/docs/guides/data-assets/passing-data-between-assets.md

 :::

 The `people()` and `birds()` assets both write their dataframes to DuckDB for persistent storage.
 The `combined_data()` asset requests data from both assets by adding them as parameters to the function, and the IO Manager handles the reading them from DuckDB and making them available to the `combined_data` function as dataframes.
+Note that when you use IO Managers you do not need to manually add the asset's dependencies through the `deps` argument.

 The benefits of this approach are:
 - The reading and writing of data is handled by the IO Manager, reducing boilerplate code